-Tetris was smuggled out of the Soviet Union and into Hungary a short while later, and it was from here that Pajitnov’s game began to spread across Europe.
+Tetris was smuggled out of the Soviet Union and into Hungary a short while later, and it was from here that Pajitnov’s game began to head across Europe.
 Like a virus, Tetris was spreading its addictive properties from computer to computer.

 Robert Maxwell was vaguely connected to its appearance in the UK